 Jurors in Kate Steinle trial continue to deliberate case that sparked sanctuary city debate

-Jurors will return Tuesday to deliberate in the trial of the homeless illegal immigrant accused of killing Kate Steinle on Pier 14 in San Francisco in 2015.
+Jurors returned Wednesday to deliberate for a fifth day in the trial of the homeless illegal immigrant accused of killing Kate Steinle on Pier 14 in San Francisco in 2015.

 After 12 days of testimony, dozens of witnesses and two days of closing arguments in the murder trial of Jose Ines Garcia Zarate, jurors were given the case last Tuesday to determine whether Steinle’s death was the result of an act of murder or a tragic accident.

-Jurors deliberated a little over six hours in total on Tuesday and Wednesday, and had some questions for the judge on Monday.
+Jurors have deliberated for at least 18 hours since first getting the case last Tuesday, and had some questions for the judge on Monday.
 The media were not allowed in the courtroom to hear the questions.

 Steinle was walking with her father and a family friend in July 2015 when she was shot, collapsing into her father's arms.
 Zarate had been released from the San Francisco jail about three months before the shooting, despite a request by federal immigration authorities to detain him for deportation.